-A new goal and one of the means to achieve the more substantial goals mentioned above, is to make civilians, private/ public organisations and local authorities more aware of their responsibilities to organise and maintain fire safety and/ or the obligation to inform about safety in general which includes fire safety.

-It is clear from the table above that South Africa must adopt national fire safety goals in its endeavour to reduce fire losses going forward.
+In order to achieve the goals as outline above, it is critical to make civilians, private/ public organisations and local authorities more aware of their responsibilities to organise and maintain fire safety.
+South Africa must adopt national fire safety goals in its endeavour to reduce fire losses going forward.
 Mechanisms must also be put in place to measure the effect of the implementation of such goals on fire safety.